Jump to content

 Ticoba Regional Small Grants and Sponsorship Program

-The Ticoba Regional Small Grants and Sponsorship Program offers grants of up to $4,000 to support sponsorships and initiatives in the local area.
-The program is open from 1 December, 2025.
+The Ticoba Regional Small Grants and Sponsorship Program offers grants of up to $4,000 to support local initiatives, sponsorships and events across the North Burnett region.
+We want to back projects that reflect what matters to the community and encourage all applications.
+Full details are available in the program overview below.

 > Program overview